-History of the Cima Coppi (2000-2009), the summit with highest altitude reached by cyclists during the Giro d’Italia, the Italian grand tour.
-Cima Coppi was established in 1965, five years after the death of the “Il Campionissimo” (champion of champions) Fausto Coppi.
+Cima Coppi history – the Cima Coppi is the summit with the highest altitude reached by cyclists during the Giro d’Italia.
+It was established in 1965, five years after the death of “Il Campionissimo” (champion of champions) Fausto Coppi.

 On the descent before the climb into Briançon, as the big dogs watched and marked each other, Paolo Lanfranchi, the gregario of Pavel Tonkov (Mapei), took advantage of the slower pace to take a flyer.
 Further on Pantani gave chase but it was too late.
 Lanfranchi won the stage; Pantani was an astonishing second and Simoni, Garzelli and Casagrande followed in at a minute.
 Garzelli said that he had hoped to conserve his energy as much as possible over this stage with the time trial coming the next day.
 Pantani had made sure everyone had worked hard.

-Stage 18, which include the Cima Coppi, was a 234 km going from Imperia to Santa Anna di Vinadio.
+Stage 18, which includes the Cima Coppi, was 234 km going from Imperia to Santa Anna di Vinadio.
 A night before the stage, 200 police officers staged a predawn raid on cyclists’ hotel rooms and team cars, searching for banned drugs.
 The raids did not lead to any arrests, though banned substances were seized.
 The search lasted until 4 a.m.
-One cyclist, who has not been identified, reportedly jumped out of his first floor window in the hotel as the raids began.
+One cyclist, who has not been identified, reportedly jumped out of his first-floor window in the hotel as the raids began.
 Others flung syringes from their windows, the San Remo police said.

 Cyclists decided not to ride the stage as a protest over what they described as mistreatment by the Italian police and fatigue due to a sleepless night.
 Race director Carmine Castellano said that “The Giro has lost an arm, and I have lost a piece of my heart”.